Schedule your session with:

 There are various types of hypnosis, all with different goals and outcomes.
 Christi holds certifications in three forms of hypnosis: Clinical Hypnosis, Introspective Hypnosis, and Quantum Healing Hypnosis Technique, or QHHT.

+Hypnosis has been endorsed by the American Medical Association as a valid therapeutic tool since 1958.
 Clinical “Hypnotherapy” can be conducted in person or remotely via Zoom web conferencing.
 It is a form of guided relaxation using concentration and imagination, where the ideas expressed by the therapist, also known as “suggestions,” are generally experienced more vividly, creating a new awareness.
 Depending on a person’s motivations, there may be a shift in attitude about specific subject matters, such as habits and stress.
 The only requirement for getting therapeutic results is a conscious desire to change, or in other words, being in agreement with the suggestions.

 Clinical hypnosis can help with addiction, anxiety, confidence, fears and phobias, physical and emotional healing, weight loss, smoking cessation, stress reduction, and more.